-Of relevance to the calculation are worldwide assets or sales in Indonesia of the acquirer, and all undertakings (ie, including the target) that following the merger, consolidation or acquisition directly or indirectly control or are controlled by the undertaking that carries out a merger, consolidation or acquisition of shares or assets.
-This includes the ultimate beneficial owner, which is the highest controller of a group of business entities that is not controlled by any other business entity.
+Of relevance to the calculation are worldwide assets or sales in Indonesia of the acquirer and all undertakings (ie, including the target) that follow the merger, consolidation or acquisition directly or indirectly control, or are controlled by, the undertaking that carries out a merger, consolidation or acquisition of shares or assets.
+This includes the ultimate beneficial owner, which is the highest controller of a group of undertakings that is not controlled by any other undertaking.